amin-nejad/amin-nejad.github.io/all_collections/_posts/2024-03-02-vercel-sso-nextjs-app-router.md

 ## Set up the Next.js App

 Now that we have the SSO server and connection set up, it's time to set up the Next.js app.
 For this, we will be using the new Next.js App Router which became stable in v13.4.
 The Next.js App Router is a new feature in Next.js that completely changes how you set up pages and API routes.
-The old way is still supported but it is recommended for new projects to use the new way.
+The old way is still supported but it is recommended for new projects to use the App router.
 To create this project we are going to use the Next.js CLI.
 To do this, we're just going to run the following command in the terminal:

 ```bash
 yarn create next-app